On This Page:

 Resources at UMass Amherst

-The CVIP Office works to protect the intellectual property of UMass Amherst faculty.
+The TTO works to protect the intellectual property of UMass Amherst faculty.

 This page explains the purpose of maintaining a Reserves collection and how to utilize these materials fairly.